vue-interface/vue-interface/packages/form-control/docs/form-check.md

 # Form Check

-The `form-check` utility class is a [form component](./forms) that provides flexible and customizable checkbox and radio button inputs with customizable sizes, states, and colors.
+The `form-check` utility class is a flexible and customizable Tailwind CSS utility to style checkbox and radio fields.

 ## Basic Usage